PLAYER ELIGIBILITY AND ENTRY PROCEDURES

 USGA Handicap Index

-The current USGA Handicap Index, as of the revision date stated for the event, will be used to determine the contestant’s handicap for events.
-At the discretion of the Director of Rules & Competitions, the lowest handicap of the past 12 months or another determination may be used.
-Players who have not posted enough scores to establish a USGA Handicap Index or who have not posted recent scores will play to a Course Handicap of zero or lower at the discretion of the Director of Rules & Competitions.
+The current USGA Handicap Index, as of the daily revision date stated for the event, will be used to determine the contestant’s handicap.
+At the discretion of the AGA Staff, the lowest handicap of the past 12 months or another determination may be used.
+Players who have not posted enough scores to establish a USGA Handicap Index or who have not posted recent scores will play to a Course Handicap of zero or lower at the discretion of the AGA.

 When handicaps are being used for events, there will always be the chance for exceptional performances by certain members that can affect the integrity of the competition.
 An occasional exceptional round is not out of the ordinary; however, a series of exceptional rounds defies the odds of handicapping statistics.

 The AGA reserves the right to adjust a contestant’s handicap prior to, during, or after the event at its sole discretion.
-Should a contestant return a score that falls outside the USGA’s estimate of ‘less than 250-1 odds’, that contestant may be assigned a revised handicap in multiple-day events; in single-day events, such will be grounds for modification, and/or re-flighting, or in extreme cases disqualification at the sole discretion of the Committee.
-Any score ‘less than 1,500-1 odds’ will be reviewed by the Committee to determine if further action is to be considered.
+Should a contestant return a score that falls outside the USGA’s estimate of “less than 250-1 odds,” that contestant may be assigned a revised handicap in multiple-day events; in single-day events, such will be grounds for modification, and/or re-flighting, or in extreme cases disqualification at the sole discretion of the Committee.
+Any score “less than 1,500-1 odds” will be reviewed by the Committee to determine if further action should be considered.

 If there are specific handicap requirements for entry into an AGA event, they will be posted on the event page on the website at azgolf.org.

-The AGA posts scores for all AGA Members for individual stroke play events, including USGA Qualifying Rounds.
-At all team events the AGA posts the rating information and requests that all contestants post their own scores as T-Scores.
-If during random checking it is determined that AGA Members are not posting their T-scores from team events as requested, penalty scores may be posted and/or a suspension from playing events may be imposed by the AGA in accordance with the USGA Handicap System guidelines.
+The AGA posts scores for all AGA Members for individual events, including USGA Qualifying Rounds and AGA and USGA Four-Ball events.
+For all team events, the AGA provides the rating and slope information and requests that all contestants post their own scores as Competition Scores (C-scores).
+If during random checking it is determined that AGA Members are not posting their C-scores from team events as requested, penalty scores may be posted and/or a suspension from playing events may be imposed by the AGA in accordance with the USGA Handicap System guidelines.

-- Exemptions for other AGA Tour events – Any such exemptions will be at the discretion of the AGA Director of Rules and Competitions upon receipt of a request in writing detailing the reason(s) for the request.
+- Exemptions for AGA Tour events – Any such exemptions will be at the discretion of the AGA Tournament Staff upon receipt of a request in writing detailing the reason(s) for the request.
 Exemptions will be granted only in special circumstances to individuals of great merit.

-- Additional exemption provisions for specific events will be posted on the AGA website at www.azgolf.org.
+- Additional exemption provisions for specific events will be posted on the AGA website at azgolf.org.

-- Two (2) places are reserved at the sole discretion of the AGA Director of Rules and Competitions for players identified prior to the publication of pairings for an event who by their proven playing ability or community visibility would likely compete for the championship and/or add to the quality of the event.
+- Two (2) places are reserved at the sole discretion of the AGA Tournament Staff for players identified prior to the publication of pairings who by their proven playing ability or community visibility would likely compete for the championship and/or add to the quality of the event.